 So, rather than touching us from the outside, let us say, as these great acts from the past have done, God in His love is working with us from the inside now.
 In fact, this is where the love of God does its greatest work, because it changes us to become like Him from the inside out.

 Remember as we read this next passage that the love of God is working on us from the inside out, from working on externals, to working on internals—how we are in our hearts.

 We can use this as a summary passage for what we have covered so far.
 God’s love from eternity is a constant, and it is universal, while at the same time being very personal and intimate.
 In that unfathomable love for us, the Father and the Son prepared, planned, and sacrificed to make Jesus Christ our Savior.
-And once one acknowledges this and accepts this, God lives in us, and we live in Him.
-In the same way we share with God His love through the Holy Spirit, and most importantly if we let it, that presence transforms us into the image of His Son.
+Once one acknowledges this and accepts this, God lives in us, and we live in Him.
+In the same way, we share with God His love through the Holy Spirit, and most importantly, if we let it, that presence transforms us into the image of His Son.
 It is so important that this love comes inside so that it can begin the work.

 Notice what Paul says in a prayer for the people of God:

 Ephesians 3:14-21 For this reason I bow my knees to the Father of our Lord Jesus Christ, from whom the whole family in heaven and earth is named, that He would grant you [notice the particulars] according to the riches of His glory, to be strengthened with might [power for us] through His Spirit in the inner man, that Christ may dwell in your hearts through faith; that you [listen to this] being rooted and grounded in love may be able to comprehend with all the saints what is the width and length and depth and height—to know the love of Christ which passes knowledge; that you may be filled with all the fullness of God.
 Now to Him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us, to Him be glory in the church by Christ Jesus to all generations, forever and ever.
 Amen.